 Imposing communist structure, such as Linnahall just outside of the Old Town, serve as a reminder of just how far this city has come.

 Because Tallinn’s tourism is increasing exponentially with the passing of each year, there is no shortage of great places to stay.
 Here are some of our top picks:

 Fat Margaret’s Hostel – this hostel is a fantastic place to stay in Tallinn if you’re on a budget or travelling solo.
 It is in a great location near the harbour, just minutes from the Old Town and the Kalamaja neighbourhood.
 They have both dorm and private rooms available and also have a sauna — perfect to really get the feel of Estonian culture!
-Click here to check their latest prices on Hostelworld or Booking.com
+Click here to see their availability

 Not quite what you’re looking for?
-Click here to browse the best deals for hotels in Tallinn!
+Click here to browse more Tallinn hotels!

 Although it is Estonia’s second-largest city, Tartu doesn’t get nearly the amount of tourism it deserves.
 Home to the country’s oldest and largest university and filled with a lively and youthful energy, there are many fun and interesting things to do in Tartu.

 Spend your first day exploring the charming Old Town, with its many cafes and restaurants and distinct lack of tourists.
 Take some time to admire the Kissing Students fountain and view the main square through the yellow National Geographic Frame.